BaikunLeng/baikunleng.github.io/_pages/about.md

 ======
 Welcome!
 My name is Baikun (Leon) Leng.
 I'm a senior undergraduate in the [School of Data Science](https://sds.cuhk.edu.cn/en) at [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en).
 Additionally, I spent my junior year as a visiting student in [the Department of IEOR](https://ieor.berkeley.edu/) at [UC Berkeley](https://www.berkeley.edu/).

-I am enthusiastic about exploring a diverse range of research directions and emerging topics.
-During my undergraduate period, my primary research interests are Opertions Interface and Market Design with the aim of address operational challenges arising in businesses and society, using tools from game theory, anaytical modelling, optimization, online learning and so on.
+I am passionate about exploring a wide array of research directions and emerging topics.
+Throughout my undergraduate studies, my primary research interests have been in Operations Interface and Market Design.
+I aim to address operational challenges that arise in business and society using tools from game theory, analytical modeling, optimization, online learning, and more.

 I'm currently working on (i) Online Learning under Markov Choice Model with Network Effects with [Prof. Zizhuo Wang](https://mypage.cuhk.edu.cn/academics/wangzizhuo/), [Prof. Guillermo Gallego](https://scholar.google.com/citations?user=FK7w8QIAAAAJ&hl=zh-CN) and [Prof.Yinyu Ye](https://web.stanford.edu/~yyye/), and (ii) Fairness in Blockchain Adoption Insurance with [Prof. Rowena Gan](https://www.smu.edu/cox/Our-People-and-Community/Faculty/Rowena-J-Gan).